 Prepare the sauce by reducing the chicken stock with the white wine to about half, allow to cook and reduce for about 45 mins or until syrupy and a thickish consistency.

-If the flavour is a little too sweet add a touch of vinegar, if not sweet enough add more sugar.
+If the flavor is a little too sweet add a touch of vinegar, if not sweet enough add more sugar.
 You are looking for a sweet and sour (Haribo!) flavour

 After 3.5 hours remove the ducks and allow to rest until needed.
 They will twice cook excellently so when you need them allow for about 30 mins and fast roast at a full blast oven (approx. 250C) until golden brown and crispy.